Plysky

-Plysky (Плиски) is a selo in Nizhyn Raion, Chernihiv Oblast, Ukraine.
+Plysky (Плиски) is a village in Nizhyn Raion, Chernihiv Oblast, Ukraine.
 It hosts the administration of Plysky rural hromada, one of the hromadas of Ukraine.
-The village has a population of 1,333.
+The village has a population of 900.

-Here was born American biologist Alexander Petrunkevitch.
+American biologist Alexander Petrunkevitch was born in Plysky.

 Until 18 July 2020, Plysky belonged to Borzna Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Borzna Raion was merged into Nizhyn Raion.